 BiochemBelle, careers, easternblot, mademoiselle scientist, my sci career, Resources for scientists, science careers, socialinsilico, spotlight, Spotlight on Science, STEM careers, women in science, women in STEM

 Last week I was reading Biochem Belle’s blog post, Changing Course, Part 3: Open exploration.
-This post was a continuation post and she shared how the myIDP tool helped her figure out where she wanted to go next in her career.
+This post was a continuation post and she shared how the myIDP tool helped her figure what she wanted to do next in her career.
 After spending time on the myIDP tool she discovered, MySciCareer.com.
 Since I never heard MySciCareer I had to explore and decided this would be a be a great double Feature Spotlight on Science/Mademoiselle Scientist post.
 After all I enjoy finding new resources for scientists.
-Thank you Biochem Belle for sharing this resource and I look forward to reading more about your changing course series!
+Thank you, Biochem Belle for sharing this resource and I look forward to reading more about your changing course series!

 Spotlight on Science/Mademoiselle Scientists: MySciCareer:

 MySciCareer was founded by two Mademoiselle Scientists that are biochemists, Eva Amsen and Lou Woodley.
 Eva is the Outreach Director at F1000 Research and Lou is currently a freelance community engagement specialist.
 Another cool thing about these Mademoiselle Scientists is that they are both bloggers and are big on science outreach.
 They both have lots of writing and blogging up their sleeve.
 Eva launched and ran the developmental biology blog, the Node, shares her musician side on her blog, MusiSci, and blogs on easternblog.net and The Finch and Pea.
 Lou founded and served as Managing Editor of BlueSci Magazine, If you want to see more of her, check out her blog, Social in Silico, where she integrates people, science and technology.